JonJagger/cyber-dojo/misc.md

 `"image_name": string`

-  The name of docker image to execute `cyber-dojo.sh`.
+  The name of docker image in which `cyber-dojo.sh` is run.
   <br>Optional.
 Not required if you're using a [raw-server](raw-server.md) instead
   of a docker-server.
 - - - - - - - - - - - - - - - - - - - -
 `"visible_filenames": [ string* ]`

   Filenames that will be visible in the browser's editor at startup.
-  Each of these files must exist in the directory.
+  Each of these files must exist in the languages' directory.
   The filename `cyber-dojo.sh` must be present as a `"visible_filenames"` entry or as a `"support_filenames"` entry.
 This is because `cyber-dojo.sh` is the name of the shell file assumed by the ruby code (on the server) to be the start point for running the tests.
-You can write any actions in the `cyber-dojo.sh` file but clearly any programs it tries to run must be installed in this languages docker container.
+You can write any actions in the `cyber-dojo.sh` file but clearly any programs it tries to run must be installed in this languages docker container (or on the raw server).
   For example, if `cyber-dojo.sh` runs `gcc` to compile C files then `gcc` has to be installed.
 If `cyber-dojo.sh` runs `javac` to compile java files then `javac` has to be installed.